NAEP-AS-Challenge/reading-prediction/readme.md

 ## Requirements for Participation & Confidential Data Security

--   All participants must confirm that they are able to meet NCES Confidential Data security requirements and complete the required documentation (available in this repository as ["application_documents.zip"](https://github.com/NAEP-AS-Challenge/info/blob/b0585dd8a4e553b8a0b7fb038ac9d7232854432e/application_documents.zip) before they will be provided access to the response data, to ensure the confidentiality of student responses.
+-   All participants must confirm that they are able to meet NCES Confidential Data security requirements to access data and destroy it when the analysis is completed.
+These requirements are specified in the security application documentation (available in this repository as ["application_documents.zip"](https://github.com/NAEP-AS-Challenge/info/blob/b0585dd8a4e553b8a0b7fb038ac9d7232854432e/application_documents.zip) which must be completed before an applicant will be provided access to the response data, to ensure the confidentiality of student responses.
+Data must also be destroyed/deleted within 30 days of completing the Challenge and all participants must submit a signed and witnessed form confirming that action.
+This form is included within the security application.

 -   It is possible, although unlikely, that responses may contain information about individual respondents.
 Individually identifiable